JerryGanst/debug/TOOLS.md

 ```

 - `user_id`: User ID for file organization
-- `filename`: Name of the Excel file
+- `file_name`: Name of the Excel file
 - `sheet_name`: Name of worksheet to write to
 - `data`: List of lists containing data to write (sublists are rows)
 - `start_cell`: Cell to start writing to, default is "A1"
-- Returns: Success message with filename
+- Returns: Success message with file_name

 ### read_data_from_excel